Proudly Serving Dallas-Fort Worth and Surrounding Areas

 Mr. Restore is dedicated to providing the best possible service to our community, which includes using the best technology and equipment.
-One of the most useful tools that our technicians utilize is thermal imaging cameras for water damage restoration and remediation.
-This piece of advanced technology allows us to find moisture in your property that may not be visible to the naked eye.
+One of our technicians' most useful tools is thermal imaging cameras for water damage restoration and remediation.
+This advanced technology allows us to find moisture in your property that may not be visible to the naked eye.
 The only part of the electromagnetic spectrum we can see is visible light.
 Visible light is also a very small part of the electromagnetic spectrum.
 Infrared radiation (IR) has a larger percentage.
 We need specialized equipment if we want to be able to see everything in the spectrum.

 Thermal imaging cameras were first developed for the military in the Korean War.
-They have since been put to use in other fields and have been very helpful.
+They have since been used in other fields and have been very helpful.

 Firefighters use them to: